alttch/psrt/README.md

   TCP control socket or work without any connection established, using UDP datagrams with or without acknowledge from the server
-* PSRT is almost 100% logically compatible with MQTT, so software can be switched to it and vice-versa with only a couple of lines of code
+* PSRT is almost 100% logically compatible with MQTT, so software can be switched to it and vice versa with only a couple of lines of code

 ## About the repository